 The desire for fulfillment is universal.
 From the moment we are born we recognize within ourselves an insatiable hunger for more of life.
 We try to grasp onto every experience, enjoy every relationship, and maximize every opportunity.
-Yet even as we strive to fill our lives to the brim with adventures, we are never fully satisfied.
+Yet even if we strive to fill our lives to the brim with adventure, we are never fully satisfied.

 You don’t have to look too far before you run into a myriad of quotes on the topic of living life to the fullest.
 Carpe Diem translates from the Latin into “Seize the Day,” and appears everywhere from graduation presents to plaques.
 Living a full and satisfying life is at the top of our inborn priorities, and yet it seems to be a goal that is impossible to reach completely.

 It is not a matter of chance that humans not only seek to survive but actually thrive.
 This desire to live rather than simply exist is what separates us from animals, and it is one of the many ways in which God made human beings unique.
 We were created with the ability to feel emotions and the hunger to grow and learn because we were created by God in his own image.
 God is the creator, source, and definition of life and it is these characteristics that cause us to be creative and drive us to live enjoy and treasure life.

 If we were created by God himself to live fulfilling lives, why do so many of us feel like we are running on empty?
 And why does it seem like most of the time religion hurts rather than helps the cause of a life fully lived?
 Though we were created by God to live lives that are rich and satisfying, they can only be made complete by a vibrant love relationship with him.
 The Bible says that “he has made everything beautiful in its time.
 He has also set eternity in the hearts of men; yet they cannot fathom what God has done from beginning to end” (Ecclesiastes 3:11).